Roberto-Pollini/Cloud_Traccia_1/README.md

 # Cloud_Traccia_1

 The app is based on titanic dataset.
-The .csv file has been retrieved from https://github.com/awesomedata/awesome-public-datasets/blob/master/Datasets/titanic.csv.zip
+The titanic.csv file has been retrieved from this [link](https://github.com/awesomedata/awesome-public-datasets/blob/master/Datasets/titanic.csv.zip).
-The folder has a Dockerfile and a requirement.txt file.
-The Dockerfile give the instruction for the docker execution and the requirement.txt file is the list of packages required from the docker to run the app.
-Bulding the container will take packages and dependances from the requirement.txt file.
+The root folder has a Dockerfile and a requirements.txt file.
+The Dockerfile gives the instructions for the docker execution and the requirements.txt file is the list of packages required from the docker to run the app.
+Bulding the container will take packages and dependences from the requirements.txt file.

 ## Step 1: Run the main.ipynb notebook
 After this run will be produced a folder named titanic and a main.py script.
 Secondly, the notebook will create a docker image named cloud_titanic and from the command or the dashbboard you can launch the docker.

-## Step 2: Launch main.py script
+## Step 2: Run the main.py script
-To launch the main.py script in the docker you have to digit:
+To run the main.py script in the docker container you have to digit:

-python3 main.py <OPTIONS>
+python3 main.py _OPTION_

 The options for this app can be:
   * "-?"